-Vitamin B12 and Austin Integrative Psychiatry
+Vitamin B12 and Austin Integrative Psychiatry For You.

-In another pathway, Vitamin B12 affects a neuronal process called myelination.
-Myelin covers our neurons.
-Myelination is the process of creating that cover and when it’s well myelin keeps our neurons transmitting signals properly.
+If we consider another pathway, Vitamin B12 affects a neuronal process called myelination.
+Myelin is something that covers our brains neurons.
+What happens to us is that myelination is the process of creating that cover for the neurons.
+And that’s an important job for our brains because when it’s well myelin keeps our neurons transmitting signals properly.

 Pondworks Psychiatrists and Psychiatric Nurse Practitioners think about your B12 level.

 Our local psychiatrists and psychiatric nurse practitioners keep in mind the need to ask questions and consider these problems.
 If our providers have a concern that your B12 levels are low, the integrative psychiatric approach starts with checking several markers to diagnose B12 deficiency.
 If the diagnosis is confirmed your psychiatrist or psychiatric nurse practitioner can then advise you of the best way to treat the problem.
 Integrative psychiatry means that your provider is keeping in mind medical issues which might be contributing to your problem.